anuprabha27/Engage-Teams-Clone/README.md

 7. In the client folder run the command npm start to start the client
 8. Open localhost:3000 in the browser

-## Demo
-You can checkout the demo at [https://peaceful-thicket-10559.herokuapp.com/](https://peaceful-thicket-10559.herokuapp.com/)